damontano/rna-seq-pipeline/README.md

 The pipeline runs in the command line where data cannot be visualized.
 To visualize output files, you can use the provided Shiny app to analyze your data.

 ## Requirements
-To run this pipeline, the first step is to obtain the raw reads.
-The following dependencies also need to be installed:
+To run this pipeline, the first step is to obtain the raw reads in fastq format.
+Then, save the fastq files in your home directory in a folder name fastq_files.
+In addition to the fasta files, the following dependencies need to be installed:
 - FastQC
 - Trimmomatic
 - STAR